Who Pays For Appraisal And Inspection In Connecticut BANNER Connecticut

 Appraisal and Inspection Waivers in Connecticut

-When are Waivers Possible?
+When are waivers possible?
 Situations and Requirements

-Potential Risks and Consequences of Appraisal/Inspection Waivers
+The Possible Upsides and Downsides of Appraisal/Inspection Waivers

 Choosing an appraisal or inspection waiver carries certain risks and consequences: